 Our DNS Database Download is an extensive resource covering billions of historical DNS records and close to 1 million weekly record additions.

-The data feed files—which include A, MX, NS, TXT, CNAME, and SOA records—are downloadable in CSV for easy follow-up analysis and integration into other system sources.
+The data feed files—which include A, AAAA, MX, NS, TXT, CNAME, SOA, and PTR records—are downloadable in CSV for easy follow-up analysis and integration into other system sources.

 We offer the most recently updated domain database with every domain name linked to its IP address and host.
 Get downloads for all major gTLDs.